unchained-capital/unchained-wallets/README.md

   approach.

 * The `walletState` is stored in and controlled by the component.
-In `importPublicKey` the component explictly handles changes to `walletState`.
+In `importPublicKey` the component explicitly handles changes to `walletState`.
 In `renderMessages` the component queries the interaction with the `walletState` (via `this.interaction().messagesFor({walletState})`.